 other os localesconfiguration directive.

-PACKAGES: If your interviews use code that depends on certain Debian packages being installed, you can provide a comma-separated list of Debian packages in the
+PACKAGES: If your interviews use code that depends on certain Ubuntu packages being installed, you can provide a comma-separated list of Ubuntu packages in the

 PACKAGESenvironment variable.
-The packages will be installed when the image is run.
+The packages will be installed when the container is started.
 See the

 debian packagesconfiguration directive.